Summer Group Adventures

 A mountain of possibilities under the sun.

 Bring your campers and hit the trails to discover the many wonders of our mountains during our naturalist-led programs, guided hikes or both.
-Whether it’s climbing the steps to take in the view from the top of Chimney Rock, getting up-close with one of our animal educators during a program or taking a 26-story elevator ride through a mountain, Chimney Rock at Chimney Rock State Park offers something for campers of all ages.
+Whether it’s climbing the steps to take in the view from the top of Chimney Rock, getting up-close with one of our animal ambassadors during a program or taking a 26-story elevator ride through a mountain, Chimney Rock at Chimney Rock State Park offers something for campers of all ages.
 Let our team put together a special day for your summer camp.

 Guided Hike Experiences